marcov/tech-notes/docs/Apps/vim.md

 Simply compile each file using the flag `-MJ file.o.json`.
 E.g., when compiling using a Makefile, add to the CFLAGS `-MJ $@.json`

-To coalesce all json file in a compile_commands.json file use:
+To coalesce all jsons file in a single compile_commands.json, use:

 ```console
 sed -e '1s/^/[\n/' -e '$s/,$/\n]/' output/**/*.o.json > compile_commands.json